Yashaswinihoney/Yashaswinihoney/README.md

 # About Me
 Hi folks :wave:

-- 🔭 I'm interned at Varidus, in the Spring of 2021, as the lead web developer.
+- 🔭 I interned at Varidus, in the Spring of 2021, as the lead web developer.
 - 🌱 I’m currently learning ReactJS and Competetive Programming.
-- 👯 I’m looking to collaborate on Web Development and Data Sciene.
+- 👯 I’m looking to collaborate on Web Development and Data Science.
 - 😄 Pronouns: She/her
 - 💬 Ask me about Backend Development, Competititve Programming and OpenCV, any tech-related stuff.